Nov 01, 2025

 We chose AWS serverless services for several reasons:

-- Pay-per-use: No need to provision or pay for idle infrastructure
+- Pay-per-use: No need to provision or pay for long-running, idle infrastructure

 - Auto-scaling: Automatic scaling to handle variable workloads from zero to thousands of documents per minute